-CACOLE 2020 Conference
+CACOLE 2021 Conference

-• The 2020 CACOLE Conference was scheduled to be held in Victoria, British Columbia May 11-13, 2020.
-However, due to the COVID-19 global pandemic, the conference was cancelled.
+• The 2021 CACOLE Conference was once again scheduled to be held in Victoria, British Columbia May, 2021.
+However, due to the COVID-19 global pandemic, the conference was cancelled and held as a virtual event.
+The RNCPCC anticipate that the annual CACOLE conference will resume as an in person event for 2022.